Glenn's Driving Service

 - Your social media account should have been active for at least a year, and preferably for many years.

 - Your account should display a wide range of interests, not just one or two.
-(Not just beer, food or political posts.)
+(Not just beer, food or politics.)

 - Your account should display evidence of active, self-motivated travel, not just going places to get things done but the desire to see the world on your own.